ebceran/Fraud-Detection-XGBoost-/PROJECT_NOTES.md

 Fraud modelling is fundamentally about trade-offs:

--False positives create customer friction and long-term trust loss
+* False positives create customer friction and long-term trust loss

--False negatives create direct financial loss and regulatory exposure
+* False negatives create direct financial loss and regulatory exposure

 There is no universally “correct” threshold.